Improving responsible best practices in telecoms

 Vodafone Qatar: By optimising freight, we enabled an annual CO2 reduction of over 92%.

 Virgin Mobile MEA: By implementing sustainable practices across SIM and scratch card operations, we are on target to achieve 100% elimination in one-time-use plastic and a 30-40% energy saving for packaging collaterals between 2016 to 2022.
+Furthermore, by introducing EcoSIM, Virgin became one of the first operators in the region to offer biodegradable SIM cards.

 Sustainability in numbers